jf-marino/munka-coupons/cases/lock_code.md

   const { code } = request.params;
   const { email } = request.body;

+  try {
     const lockedCode = await manager.transaction(async tx => {
       const coupon = await tx.findOne(CouponCode, {
         where: { id: code, assignedTo: email }
       })

       if (!coupon)
         throw new NotFound({
           error: 'User has no coupon with that code assigned' });

       // Here we are not locking on the book, even though we probably should.
       // This is because we only need to read the max redeem count per user,
       // If the value of the redeem count changes while the transaction is
       // happening, we might allow a code to be locked more times than allowed.
       // We will assume it won't change often (there is no operation for it in
       // the API at the moment in fact).
 This is simply to avoid
       // paying the performance cost of locking the book on every code
       // lock operation when most of the time the value is the same. const book = await tx.findOne(CouponBook, {
         where: { id: coupon.bookId }
       });

       if (book.maxRedeemCountPerUser && book.maxRedeemCountPerUser <= coupon.redeemedCount)
         throw new BadRequest({
           error: 'Coupon has reached its maximum redeem count per user' });

       if (coupon.lockedUntil && coupon.lockedUntil > Date.now())
         throw new BadRequest({
           // This message is intentionally vague to
           // prevent information leakage.
           error: 'Cannot lock coupon'
         });

       // Set the lock timer to 10min.
       // This assumes server time is UTC.
 A more robust approach would
       // be to use something like luxon or moment-tz to ensure UTC is used. const lockedUntil = new Date(Date.now() + DEFAULT_LOCK_DURATION);
       return await tx.updateOne(CouponCode, { id: code }, { lockedUntil });
     })

     return { success: true, lockedUntil: lockedCode.lockedUntil }
+  } catch (error) {
+    if (error instanceof BadRequest) throw error
+    if (error instanceof NotFound) throw error
+    throw new BadRequest({
+      message: 'Failed to lock coupon'
+    })
+  }
 }
 ```